niklasb/dryscrape/README.md

 **Author:** Niklas Baumstark

+NOTE: This package is not actively maintained.
+It uses QtWebkit, which is end-of-life and probably doesn't get security fixes backported.
+Consider using a similar package like [Spynner](https://github.com/makinacorpus/spynner) instead.

 dryscrape is a lightweight web scraping library for Python.
 It uses a headless Webkit instance to evaluate Javascript on the visited pages.
 This enables painless scraping of plain web pages as well as Javascript-heavy